judeonuh/Stroke-Prediction-Model/README.md

 # Stroke Prediction Model
 ---

-This model predicts whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+This project compares 5 models and selects the best model to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.

 ## Table of Contents
 - [Project Overview](#project-overview)